dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 However, having said that I do want to stress that the underlying system (ASP.NET Core and Kestrel) have been very stable for a while now and as long as you don't mind that a namespace or method might still change in the near future then Giraffe is absolutely fit for production.
 So please go ahead and give it a try if you like what you've seen in this blog post so far :).

-This basically brings me to the end of this blog post and I thought the best way to round it up would be by sharing some of the moments of the happiest day of my life (in case you ever wondered what a British-Indian/Austrian-Polish wedding looks like ;)).
+This basically brings me to the end of this blog post and I thought what better way to finish it off than by sharing some of our memories from our wonderful wedding (in case you ever wondered what a British-Indian/Austrian-Polish wedding looks like ;)).

-It was a very long day, but really good fun I have to say!
-First we had a civil ceremony in the morning...
+It was a very long day, which started off with a civil ceremony in the morning...

 <img src="https://c1.staticflickr.com/5/4181/34654715395_b2e33aa570.jpg" alt="Civil ceremony in the morning of the day">

-Followed by a traditional Hindu ceremony around lunch time...
+Followed by a traditional Hindu ceremony shortly after lunch...

 <img src="https://c1.staticflickr.com/5/4158/34654707095_c02c769feb.jpg" alt="Drums during groom entrance at Hindu ceremony">